gravitational/teleport/rfd/0191-workload-id-config-ux.md

   google.protobuf.Duration ttl = 2;
 }

-message X509SVIDRequest {
+// The request parameters specific to the issuance of an X509 SVID. message X509SVIDRequest {
   // A PKIX, ASN.1 DER encoded public key that should be included in the x509
   // SVID.
   // Required.
   bytes public_key = 1;